JackFurby/Bootscout-theme/README.md

 * Colour selection for theme
 * Full site editing support (Wordpress 5.9 or higher required)

-## Base theme
-The base theme can be found here: https://github.com/SimonPadbury/b4st.
-I used this as a starting point and build it up to the current state of the project.

 ## More

 You can view the theme in action at [bootscout.org.uk](http://www.bootscout.org.uk).